GeorgetownMakerHubOrg/iot_doorbell/README.md

 1. Create a Raspian LITE distribution (no desktop) following [these instructions](https://www.raspberrypi.com/documentation/computers/getting-started.html).

 2. Using `sudo raspi-config`, enable `sshd()` and configure wpa_supplicant to find the hidden private network called PILGRIMAGE_25.
 Access the ASUS router at 192.168.1.1 and add the MAC address of the RPi.
+Be sure to change to default `pi` password from `raspberry` to the MakerHub assigned password.

 The `/etc/wpa_supplicant/wpa_supplicant` file should include the following, as a minimum:

-    ```
     ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
     update_config=1
     country=US